FrancoMelandri/selenium-grid-tests/README.md

 ## Example

-Created a little example test based on nightwatch and nightwatch cucumber.
+Created a little example test based on nightwatch and nightwatch cucumber (http://nightwatchjs.org/)

 The most important thing is to configure in the right way nightwatch in order to let the test run in the node test of the grid.
 So take a look to the file *nightwatch.conf.js*